A lasting power of attorney will protect you and your loved ones as you go in to care and grow older.

 The term ‘funeral costs’ refers to all elements involved in a funeral.
 Whilst often people mistakenly believe that they need to save only for a ceremony and casket, they forget that burial, cremation, venue hire and legal matters also need to be taken care of.

-Funeral plans are an effective way to ensure you and your family have peace of mind.
+Funeral plans are an effective way to ensure you and your family have peace of mind as well as dignity.
 They enable you to set aside money either in the form of a lump sum or monthly payments to put towards or fully cover your funeral costs.
 So what are funeral plans, which different types are there to choose from, and which one is best for you?

 Here is a really useful video that explains how funeral plans work.